coinevo/mycoinevo-app-js/docs/PRODUCTION_BUILDS.md

 This command relies upon resources present in `build`, and will output your build products in the directory `dist`.

-Please note that MyMonero for Windows is packaged as an NSIS installer, rather than only an .exe (in order to support custom URL scheme registration/opening), and it incorporates a custom installer script fragment, `build/installer.sh`.
+Please note that MyCoinevo for Windows is packaged as an NSIS installer, rather than only an .exe (in order to support custom URL scheme registration/opening), and it incorporates a custom installer script fragment, `build/installer.sh`.

 ### Building for Windows